VPS

 Enable Traffic on localhost

-To allow traffic on localhost, run:
+To allow traffic on localhost, type the following command:

 sudo iptables -A INPUT -i lo -j ACCEPT